chainstacklabs/ethereum-token-balances-javascript/README.md

 - [web3](https://www.npmjs.com/package/web3)

 In the `constant.js` file, replace the following values to suit your use case:
-- `ABI (Application Binary Interface)` - contract abi with only the `balanceOf` function, remember to add the function calls you're planning to execute to the ABI constant.
+- `ABI (Application Binary Interface)` - contract ABI with only the `balanceOf` function, remember to add the function calls you're planning to execute to the ABI constant.
 - `username` — your Ethereum node RPC username.
 - `password` — your Ethereum node RPC password.
 - `rpcEndpoint` — your Ethereum node RPC endpoint.